ng-Classic/ng-classic/aio/content/guide/service-worker-config.md

 #### Matching navigation request URLs

 While these default criteria are fine in most cases, it is sometimes desirable to configure different rules.
-For example, you might want to ignore specific routes, such as those that are not part of the Angular app, and pass them through to the server.
+For example, you might want to ignore specific routes, such as those that are not part of the Angular Classicapp, and pass them through to the server.

 This field contains an array of URLs and [glob-like](#glob-patterns) URL patterns that are matched at runtime.
 It can contain both negative patterns \(that is, patterns starting with `!`\) and non-negative patterns and URLs.